zcoo/fluss/website/docs/engine-flink/reads.md

 ## Batch Read

 ### Limit Read
-The Fluss sources supports limiting reads for both primary-key tables and log tables, making it convenient to preview the latest `N` records in a table.
+The Fluss source supports limiting reads for both primary-key tables and log tables, making it convenient to preview the latest `N` records in a table.

 #### Example
 1. Create a table and prepare data